Sparse Array Design for Near-Field MU-MIMO: Reconfigurable Array Thinning Approach: Proposed Optimization Methods

 \subsection{PSO-based Array Thinning for Grating-Lobe Suppression}

 Grating lobes can be mitigated by disrupting the periodic structure of the \ac{SULA}.
-Based on the results of Section \ref{Sec-III}, we need to suppress grating lobes only in the angle domain.
-We consider the weighted angle-domain beam pattern of a \ac{ULA} with $N$ antennas, given by
+Based on the results in Section~\ref{Sec-III}, grating lobes are required to be suppressed only in the angular domain.
+Furthermore, the beam pattern in the angular domain remains invariant between the \ac{NF} and \ac{FF}.
+Similarly, as indicated by \eqref{eq:gratingcond2}, the locations of grating lobes do not depend on the range.
+Therefore, we consider the weighted angle-domain \ac{FF} beam pattern of a \ac{ULA} with $N$ antennas, given by

 The thinning problem aims to determine an optimal binary vector $\mathbf{b}$ that minimizes the \ac{PSL} within a specified angular coverage region $\Theta_\mathrm{cov}$.
-Since the grating-lobe behavior varies with the angle $\au$, the \ac{PSL} is defined as a function of $\au$ as
+Since the grating-lobe behavior varies with the angle $\au$, the \ac{PSL} is defined as a function of $\au$ as \begingroup \endgroup

 where $\mathcal{S}$ denotes the sidelobe region excluding the mainlobe around $\au$.
 As the steering angle $\au$ increases, additional grating lobes may appear.
 For a given antenna spacing $d$, more grating lobes appear as the angle is steered towards the endfire direction.
 Hence, we aim to design a thinning pattern that minimizes the \ac{PSL} over the maximum steering angle within the coverage interval $\Theta_\mathrm{cov}$.
 Accordingly, the optimization problem \eqref{eq:gen_opt_problem}, where $f(\mathbf{b})=\mathrm{PSLL}(\mathbf{b},\au)$, is formulated as